What is Teen Court?

 How do I request my case be heard in Teen Court?

-If your citation was issued by Georgetown PD, you may request teen court in open court.
+If your citation was issued by Georgetown PD, you are required to request teen court in open court.
 Please contact us by phone at (512) 930-3625 to schedule a court date.

 Is there a dress code for Teen Court?